European shares back in the red for October on weak results

 By Atul Prakash

-LONDON, Oct 28 Weak corporate results weighed on European shares on Friday, while choppy trading in banking shares took away some of the sector's recent gains.
+LONDON, Oct 28 Weak corporate results weighed on European shares on Friday pushing the regional benchmark index to its lowest in a week, while choppy trading in banking shares saw the sector give up some of its recent gains.

-Earnings disappointments from the likes of Novo Nordisk soured the mood, with the stock down 15 percent, the worst performance across the STOXX 600 on the day.
+Earnings disappointments from the likes of Novo Nordisk soured the mood, with the stock off more than 15 percent, the worst performance across the STOXX 600 on the day.

 Investors have shown little tolerance for earnings disappointments in recent weeks, with shares of firms missing estimates or warning on profits getting punished severely.